10 Quiet Phrases Introverts Use Regularly To Protect Their Energy

 I don’t have anything to add right now.

 Sometimes you are completely engaged in a conversation and don’t feel the need to fill in the gaps.
 You value significant pauses because they help you in determining the significance of your contribution.
-Conversations that are more focused and grounded are the result of this communication approach.
-This behaviour comes naturally to many introverts, and when used honestly, it reduces needless conversation and creates trust.
+More focused, grounded conversations result from this communication approach.
+This behavior comes naturally to many introverts, and when used honestly, it reduces needless conversation and creates trust.

 I’m comfortable just being here.